FullerIT/FITImagingTools/README.md

 This is often used to make clones of additional flash drives.
 Once you have your image, let's say it's in the images partition, you can copy the wim file to our build environment folder "image-partition"
 The buildusbflash.cmd will copy that image to the new flash drives it makes.

 The menu on this script if ignored, creates the same bootable flash drive as running 1prep and 2makeusb scripts, but the menu allows you to drop files into the usb that signal bootmenu64 to ignore the menu and start a specific process.
 One option enables autodriver deployment, another starts deployment of a usb based image and the last option starts a network image deployment (advanced), that option requires modifying the scripts a bit to include an SMB path containing the image.

+Do not run this script more than one at a time because they use fixed drive letters so your second run will format the previous disk.

 ## Troubleshooting: